 Hello, I'm Brandon Cornell and I collect computers.
-I'm currently studying Software Engineering at Clarkson University.
+I have a degree in Software Engineering from Clarkson University.

 I first started programming in BASIC, and found GUIs.